 The rhizome has been used in Native American medicine to treat a wide range of ailments from snakebites to sore throats.
 Medicines made using Echinacea species have been shown to have antiviral effects and to stimulate the production of white blood-cells.

-The fresh juice of the above-ground parts has also been approved in Germany for use in restoring damaged tissue and for assisting the human body in fighting infection.
 Give the gift of healing and restoration with the adoption of the Eastern purple coneflower.